wltrimbl/2013-12-03-sesync/lessons/misc-regexp/regex.md

 # Scraping

-Sometimes you will get the data is a less than convenient format.
+Sometimes you will get data is a less than convenient format.
 Like HTML.
-This page http://www.ncbi.nlm.nih.gov/projects/WGS/WGSprojectlist.cgi
+This page http://www.ncbi.nlm.nih.gov/projects/WGS/WGSprojectlist.cgi Has a list of several thousand datasets in an HTML table;
+they have dataset numbers, organism names, urls, and some summaries of the data.
+Suppose we wanted to extract all the urls (and later decide which urls looked relevant to our research).

 Exercise:
 Use curl to download this page.